fontsplugin/plugin/readme.txt

 = Will Fonts Plugin slow down my website? =

 Any tool that outputs extra CSS or loads font files adds a small amount of work for the browser, so you may see a minor impact compared to using only [system fonts](https://fontsplugin.com/web-safe-system-fonts/).
 Fonts Plugin is built to keep that impact as low as possible.
-With Pro, Local Hosting, Selective Font Loading and Optimised Font Loading (which strips unused font weights) can improve font delivery speed by up to 400%.
+With Pro, Local Hosting, Selective Font Loading and Optimized Font Loading (which strips unused font weights) can improve font delivery speed by up to 400%.

 = What is the difference between the free version and Fonts Plugin Pro? =

 The free version covers everything you need to add and display Google Fonts, Adobe Fonts, or custom fonts on your WordPress site.
-Fonts Plugin Pro adds GDPR-compliant local font hosting, per-element typography controls (font size, colour, line height, letter spacing, text transform), custom element targeting, Font Preloading, Optimised Font Loading for maximum speed, and priority email support with responses within 24 hours.
+Fonts Plugin Pro adds GDPR-compliant local font hosting, per-element typography controls (font size, colour, line height, letter spacing, text transform), custom element targeting, Font Preloading, Optimized Font Loading for maximum speed, and priority email support with responses within 24 hours.
 [See the full comparison →](https://fontsplugin.com/free-vs-pro/?utm_source=wporg&utm_medium=readme&utm_campaign=faq)

 = How do I host Google Fonts locally for GDPR compliance? =